Snugug/blog/pages/musings/modern-cutting-the-mustard.md

 * [Generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator)
 * And, of course, [JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)

-That's quite a bit of new syntax we get _out of the box_ by setting our baseline to JavaScript Modules.
-This is, of course, in addition to the everything we can test for and use like the previous Cutting the Mustard technique, but on a feature-by-feature basis, like Service Workers and Intersection Observers:
+That's quite a bit of new syntax we get _out of the box_ by setting our baseline to JavaScript modules.
+This is, of course, in addition to everything we can test for and use that's _not_ based on new syntax, like Service Workers and Intersection Observers.
+We can even do it on a feature-by-feature basis:

 ```js
 if ('IntersectionObserver' in window) {